How Much Should My Car Payment Be?

 How your credit score affects your car payment

 Your credit score plays a huge role in what you’ll pay for a car, not just with respect to the sticker price but the total cost of financing.
 Why?
 Because it directly impacts your loan’s APR (annual percentage rate), determining how much interest you’ll owe over time.
-Even a small difference here can add up quickly, a one- or two-point change translating to hundreds or even thousands more over the life of the loan.
+Even a small difference in your rate adds up quickly—a single percentage point of APR can translate to hundreds or even thousands of dollars more over the life of the loan.
 If your score isn’t where you want it to be, consider waiting a few months before buying.
 Paying bills on time, lowering credit card balances, and checking your credit report for errors can all help raise your score.

 Pro tip